Cyberpunk derivatives: Nanopunk

 Nanopunk focuses on worlds in which the theoretical possibilities of nanotechnology are a reality, including the use of Drexlerian 'dry' nano-assemblers and nanites.

 It is an emerging subgenre that is still less common in comparison to other derivatives of cyberpunk.
 The genre is similar to biopunk, which focuses on the use of biotechnology, such as bionanotechnology and biorobotics, rather than on nanotechnology.
 (Albeit, like in biopunk, bio-, nanotechnologies, and cyberware often coexist in contrast to classical cyberpunk settings tending to heavily focus on mechanical cyberware to the point of genetic engineering and nanotechnologies being outright banned in some cyberpunk settings.)

 One of the earliest works of nanopunk, Tech Heaven (1995) by Linda Nagata, looked into the healing potential of nanotechnology.
-Currently, the genre is more concerned with the artistic and physiological impact of nanotechnology, than of aspects of the technology itself.
+The genre is often concerned with the artistic and physiological impact of nanotechnology, than of aspects of the technology itself.
 For instance, Prey (2002) by Michael Crichton explores a potential doomsday scenario caused by nanotechnology.
-Still, one of the most prominent examples of nanopunk is the Crysis video game series; less famous examples include the television series Generator Rex (2010) and film Transcendence (2014).
+One of the most prominent examples of nanopunk is the Crysis video game series; less famous examples include the television series Generator Rex (2010) and film Transcendence (2014).